-Contact - complaints handling (except CSSG): Handling complaints (Introduction)
+Contact - complaints handling (except CSSG): Complaints handling (Introduction)

 Complaints about tax credits can be made in a variety of ways - such as by phone, face-to-face or in writing to different offices.
 These offices can include

 - Contact Centres

 - Department for Work and Pensions (DWP) / Department for Communities (DfC)

 To ensure a consistent approach, general advice about the informal complaints process is set out in this section of the Tax Credits Manual.
 More specific tax credits complaints advice is set out in the Customer Service Manual (at Chapter 7) and the Redress Handbook.
 It’s standard HMRC practice to try and resolve the issue immediately at the first point of contact.
 These complaints are regarded as informal unless the first point of contact is TCO Customer Service and Support Group (CSSG).

 An apology and confirmation of any error or misunderstanding must be given without attaching blame and confirmation must also be given that it has been, or will be, put right speedily and effectively.

 If the issue isn’t resolved at first point of contact and the customer wants to take their complaint further, you must pass the complaint to CSSG, which will